Why Gift Baskets Sell Slowly in Your Store

 What’s the solution?

-Success with gift baskets can be quick or slow, and it can also be costly without a system that includes the right supplies and smart formulas.
+Success with gift baskets can be quick or slow, depending on your marketing plan.
+It can also be costly without a system that includes the right supplies and smart formulas.

 I’ve seen lots of waste that occurs when inferior items are purchased.